Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 One helpful tip is to chop (or use kitchen shears to cut) the bacon into small-ish pieces.
 It will cook and become crisp so much faster!
 Served the leftovers for lunch today, tossing in some cooked chicken for one pot lunch.
 Yum!!

-We’re so glad you loved this one, Rachel!
+1. So glad you loved it, Sarah!
 Thank you for sharing this with us!